nathanhoad/godot_puzzle_dependencies/docs/Things.md

 To set up your thing types, click on the settings icon at the top right of the board.

-From there you can rename and change the colours of the types.
+From there you can add/rename/remove and change the colours of the types.

 ![Settings windo](thing-types.jpg)